-It’s not just the people who’ve worn our argyle knitwear over the years that we’re proud of – the story behind it is pretty amazing too.
-We’ve always loved telling stories, and this one’s too good not to share.
-Allow us to set the scene.
-Nestled amongst the rolling hills, lush green planes and soaring peaks of the Scottish countryside, you’ll find our home and birthplace, Hawick.
-A place that inspires us, drives us and defines us.
-We are Pringle ‘of Scotland’, after all.
+It’s not just the people who have worn the argyle over the years that we’re proud of – the story behind the argyle is pretty amazing too.
+We loved telling stories, and this one is too good not to share...